 Factors That Affect Your NSC Pass Requirements

-• Subject weightage – Certain subjects carry more value for degree admission.
-Strong results in these subjects improve eligibility for university-level study.
+- Subject weightage – Certain subjects carry more value for degree admission.
+Strong performance in these subjects improves access to qualifications such as a Bachelor of Business Administration (BBA) or an LLB – Bachelor of Laws.

 Understanding NSC Pass Requirements